John Colet: Sermons

 Colet had many distinguished sermons.
 One is the beginning of the Convocation of the clergy of Canterbury province at St Paul's Cathedral on 6 February 1512.
 Archbishop Warham of Canterbury invited Colet to speak on this occasion.
 Colet's speech is both direct and insightful.
 It represents his work, or as Colet said himself, he is "speaking out of zeal, a man sorrowing for the ruin of the Church".
 Furthermore, Colet stated that he came "…here today, fathers, to admonish you with all your minds to deliberate, in this your Council, concerning the reformation of the Church".
 The Convocation sermon is one of the most well known of his sermons.
 In addition, Colet gave a notable sermon before the royal court on Good Friday, 1513.
 He spoke in the wake of political tension; specifically, an English push for war against France.
 On this occasion, Colet condemned war and prompted Christians to fight only for Jesus Christ.

-A Christian humanist
+Christian humanism

 Colet's writings are reflective and added to the tradition of Christian humanism.
 He studied Cicero, Augustine, Jerome, John Chrysostom, Ignatius of Antioch, Lactantius and Polycarp.

 In his writings, Colet refers to Italian humanists and Platonists Marsilio Ficino and Pico della Mirandola.

 Erasmus said of Colet, "When I listen to Colet it seems to me that I am listening to Plato himself."
 Erasmus likely portrayed Colet to show that one could be highly critical of the Church while still a loyal priest.
 His depiction of Colet was partly a depiction of himself.